marin-community/marin/scripts/fasttext/README.md

 will train a fastText classifier using OLMo instruct data as high quality examples and Fineweb as low quality examples and the additional training hyperparameters specified in `train_fasttext.yaml` and save the results to `gs://marin-us-central2/classifiers/quickstart`.
+Typically, one should choose the sampling rates to balance the number of high quality and low quality examples (and also to ensure that the entire dataset fits into worker memory).